jcdarwin/es6-bundler-demos/README.md

 ### Building

-Running the following will build the application, and open a browser tab showing the results
+Running one of the following will build the application, and open a browser tab at [http://localhost:9000/build/](http://localhost:9000/build/) showing the results:

-	#dev build uses the full React, and is not uglified, for a `vendor.bundle.js` size of circa 678kb.
-	npm run dev

-	#prod build uses the optimised React build, and is uglified, for a `vendor.bundle.js` size of circa 190kb.
+	// Produce uglified code
 	npm run prod

+	// Produce unuglified code, so we can see how `bundle.js` is constructed internally npm run dev

 Our actual build command, using the npm scripts block, is the simplest yet: